 The TA field contains the MAC address of the STA transmitting the SP request.

-The Allocation Info field is defined in 8.4a.2 Allocation Info field.
+The Dynamic Allocation Info field is defined in 8.4a.2 Dynamic Allocation Info field.

 The BF Control field is defined in 8.4a.5 Beamforming Control field.